 No. However it is desirable that you talk it over with your GP who is familiar with your medical history.
-If you wish to see us directly we will ask your permission to contact your doctor if necessary to ensure that there is no medical reason that would make it unsafe to have a vasectomy.

-How long will the No Scalpel Vasectomy take?
+How long will the Vasectomy take?

 Usually the procedure takes no longer than 30 to 40 minutes; however you can expect to be in the surgery for approximately 60 minutes.
-It is helpful if your partner can attend with you.
-You should not drive immediately after the procedure.